ZhouShiYong17/MINIPROJECT/README.md

 We also have to label encode our `y` into numerical values.`partype` also has to be hotencoded since it's not our output variable.We also performed PCA on the data and got a model that reduced our data to just 19 dimensions while preserving 95% of the variance.
 However, there is no real need to perform PCA as our data set is pretty small, standing at 143 champions and about 40 features.<br>

 We input our training sets into 10 different models( LogisticRegression,KneighborsClassifier ...), among which we found logistic regression to be the best model with corss-val of 0.6742.LogisticRegression is able to detect the champion types with amazing accuracy compared to GaussianMixture, this shows that supervised learning is vastly superior to unsupervised techniques.<br>
-LogisticRegression uses a logistic model that models the probability of the champion being one of the types or subtypes based on the statistics of attributes of the champion.
+LogisticRegression uses a logistic model that models the probability of the champion being one of the types or subtypes based on the statistics of attributes of the champion. <br>
 **`For further findings and explanations, please refer to the Jupyter Notebook on Data Analysis on Champions and Machine Learning for Champions`**

 <br><br>